 The Minnesota Poker Hall of Fame is governed by a board consisting of poker industry professionals, poker players, and poker media.
-The nomination process will be open to the public beginning in 2014.
-More details coming soon.

 The Minnesota Poker Hall of Fame was created to recognize of Minnesota poker players who have met the following criteria:

 * The nominee must have a strong Minnesota connection, either by birth or residence.

 * The nominee must have played consistently amongst acknowledged competition.

 * The nominee must have withstood the test of time.

 * The nominee must have played at a high level, consistently well, gaining the respect of their peers.